patricktobias86/microservice-directory/README.md

 ## Deployment

-Netlify will automatically generate and include an `index.html` containing an OpenAPI definition of all functions.
+Netlify will automatically generate and include an `index.html` containing Swagger UI for all functions.

 1. Login to Netlify:
    ```bash